 KaldiDecoder (Source Compilation for person concerned)

-These instructions are for KaldiDecoder version 2.5.0 or later.
+These instructions are for KaldiDecoder latest version.

 Compilation Environment